Your personal injury case may not be one a lawyer will accept. Learn some of the reasons why they may not be able to

 Legally, this means your doctor must cause you harm in a way that a competent doctor in the same situation would not have.

 So if they give you the wrong prescription, then you probably have a claim.
 Also, if your case just doesn’t have enough facts to support it, a lawyer may be forced to pass.

-Finally, if you contribute to your own injury, a lawyer may not be able to win your claim, and they’ll decline your case.
+Finally, if you contribute to your own injury, a firm may not be able to win your claim, and they’ll decline your case.

-You’re Shopping for the Lawyer that Promises You the Most Money
+You’re Shopping for an Attorney that Promises You the Most Money

 Talking to several attorneys is a good idea.
 You want to find the best one who can win your case, and who cares about you as a person.

-But you have to make sure each lawyer’s realistic, and not just promising you big money to get your business.
+But you have to make sure they are realistic, and not just promising you big money to get your business.
 It’s both unethical and illegal for lawyers to guarantee you results.
+It does happen though.

 However, they should be able to approximate a range or estimate of what you might be entitled to based on the facts of your situation.
-Make sure that whatever your lawyer says, it comes from a sound factual basis found within the law.
+Make sure that whatever your told comes from a sound factual basis found within the law.

-If you get wildly different estimates, ask other lawyers for their opinions on what to reasonably expect.
+If you get wildly different estimates, contact other firms for their opinions on what to reasonably expect.
 After several conversations, the truth will become clear.